Samhollowood/CaveCalcV2.0/README.md

 If you use CaveCalcV2.0 please site .....

 ## Contributing, questions, and issues
-If you have any suggestions, improvements, questions, or comments - please create an issue, submit a pull request, or [get in touch](mailto:samuel.hollowood@earth.ox.ac.uk).
+If you have any suggestions, improvements, questions, or comments - please create an issue, start a discussion, or [get in touch](mailto:samuel.hollowood@earth.ox.ac.uk).

 ## License
 This project is licensed under the MIT license